 For Shopify Payments alternatives, you should check our guide on the best payment gateways for Shopify stores.
 While choosing a payment gateway, you need to look at the following features: –

-- Transactions Fees: When you use a payment gateway, most of them keep a small percentage or flat fee (or both) per transaction.
+- Transactions Fees: When using a payment gateway, most of them keep a small percentage or flat fee (or both) per transaction.
 So, compare all the available payment gateways in your region & choose the most suitable one for your business.

-- Card types: You need to make sure that your payment gateway accepts the most common card types among your customers for seamless transactions.
-While most of the gateways accept VISA & MASTERCARD, you need to ensure that the latest digital wallets like Paytm, Apple Pay, and Google Pay are also supported.
+- Card types: You need to ensure that your payment gateway accepts the most common card types among your customers for seamless transactions.
+While most gateways accept VISA & MASTERCARD, you need to ensure that the latest digital wallets like Paytm, Apple Pay, and Google Pay are also supported.

 Once the payment gateway is configured, go to “Settings” & select “Checkout” to customize the checkout process as per your business needs & click “Save” to complete it.